Poornima Ravi

-Poornima Ravi, also known by her YouTube channel name Araathi, is an Indian actress and YouTuber who has primarily appeared in Tamil films.
+Poornima Ravi is an Indian actress who has primarily appeared in Tamil films.
 She has played supporting roles in films such as Plan Panni Pannanum (2021) and Annapoorani (2023).
-In 2023, she participated in the reality show Bigg Boss 7 Tamil Edition on Vijay TV as a contestant.
+In 2023, she participated in the reality show Bigg Boss 7 as a contestant.

 Early life

 Poornima was born in Vellore, Tamil Nadu.
 As she grew up, she studied at Shrishti Matriculation secondary high school, Vellore.
 She later pursued a degree in engineering at Vellore Institute of Technology and eventually pursued her career on her acting.

 Career

-Poornima started her career as a YouTuber and opened up a YouTube channel called "Araathi" on 2 July 2019.
-She posted videos about Indian Premier League, women's rights, and other things.

-In 2021, she appeared in the romantic-comedy film Plan Panni Pannanum.
-The following year she appeared in the film Chotta.
+Poornima Ravi, began her career by creating dubsmash videos that quickly gained her popularity and paved the way for opportunities in short films.

 In 2023, she participated in the reality show Bigg Boss 7 Tamil Edition on Vijay TV as a contestant.

 In 2024, she has played the lead role in the film Sevappi, directed by M S Raaja.